-Recently, Dr. Sherry Jimenez, Assistant Provost for Teaching Excellence and Assessment of Learning (TEAL) at Marian University, presented her webinar entitled, “When a Closer Look at Collusion Becomes Necessary” which focused on the following information:
+Recently, Dr. Sherry Jimenez, Associate Dean of Educational Assessment and Interprofessional Education at Lincoln Memorial University - DeBusk College of Osteopathic Medicine, presented her webinar entitled, “When a Closer Look at Collusion Becomes Necessary” which focused on the following information:

 - The “Fraud Triangle” (opportunity, rationalization, pressure) are the major contributors to academic dishonesty